Computers and internet

 If you do not do this, current sessions may be extended by the people who are already using the computers and you will have to wait longer for a computer to become available.

 If computers are available when you arrive, you can use them until the next booked session begins.
 The login screen will tell you how long you have until the next booking.

-The internet is available through Internet Explorer or Mozilla Firefox.
+The internet is available through Internet Explorer, Mozilla Firefox and Google Chrome.

 - Adobe Reader (for viewing and creating pdfs)

 - Real Player (allowing the playback of recorded media)